If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 Google’s bots crawl over a website and create a cached copy of each page.
 The indexes already completed are added to and a new hierarchy of valued website pages may be created, for example.

-Ultimately, the indexing process allows Google to perform web searches more thoroughly, more accurately, and faster.
+Ultimately, the Google indexing process allows Google to perform web searches more thoroughly, more accurately, and faster.

-So how do you make sure your site is indexed by Google?
+So how do you make sure Google indexes your site?

 Here’s the good news.
 Google does most of the work for you.